 Jeffery Reddick is currently 30+ years into a life sentence for non-violent crimes in a North Carolina correctional facility.
 But he is not your run-of-the-mill inmate… Nature Revisited takes a glimpse inside the life of a man who has embraced the power of his memories of nature, together with his love of painting to transport himself beyond the confines of incarceration, touching the lives of some surprising people along the way.
 Author Gordon Hayward offers additional insights from a decade of correspondence with Jeffery.

-Julia Plevin - Author of Forest Bathing
+Episode Four: Julia Plevin - The Healing Magic of Forest Bathing

 Thomas Rainer - Landscape Architect and Principal of Phyto Studios